alexjowilson/Simple-React-Project/README.md

 Run the command `npm install` in the root directory. <br>
 Run the command `npm start` in the root directory. <br>
 The application should be see at http://localhost:3000/ <br>

+# Deployment
+This React.js project is currently published at https://alexjowilson.com/Simple-React-Project/  <br>